mtlynch/mtlynch.io/_posts/2018-07-24-resurrecting-1.md

 {% include files.html title="Dockerfile" language="bash" %}

-That file tells Docker how to build a custom container that includes all of ingredient-phrase-tagger's dependencies.
-If I want to install ingredient-phrase-tagger in the future, all I need to do is run these two commands in the directory with the `Dockerfile`:
+If I want an environment with this library in the future, all I need to do is run these two commands in the directory with the `Dockerfile`:

 ```bash
 docker build --tag phrase-tagger .
 docker run -it --rm phrase-tagger /bin/bash
 ```

-That creates a Docker container where all dependencies are satisfied, so I can simply run the `roundtrip.sh` script without any errors:
+Those commands create a Docker container that satisfies all of the ingredient parsing library's dependencies.
+Within that environment, I can run the `roundtrip.sh` script without any errors:

 ```bash
 $ ./roundtrip.sh